 It does not take a lot of effort to take care of yourself once you put your heart to it.
 Here are five simple ways you can add more fluid to your diet every day.

 - Set goals: Make “drink 64 fl. oz. water” one of your daily goals.
 Set alarms on your phone.
 Or, how about those awesome smartphone apps that help you track your water intake.
-If you are a physical notebook kinda person, add “drink 64 fl. oz. water” to your To-Do list on high priority.
+If you are a physical notebook kinda person, write “drink 64 fl. oz. water” to your To-Do list as a high priority item.
 Or, use sticky notes reminding you to stay hydrated around places you spend most of your time–your office desk, your refrigerator, your bathroom mirror…the options are totally up to you.